Paw Thame: Peacock Gallery (1976-1984)

-Oeuvre
+Artistic Style

-During the 1960s in Mandalay, when Paw Thame was on the threshold of modern art and reading voraciously, he was most impressed by Win Pe's designs and compositions and the graphic quality of Kin Maung (Bank)'s works: solid colors, flat planes and clean lines.
-Into the 1970s in Rangoon, Paw Thame continued to display a marked penchant for the simplification of form into geometric shapes that harks back to Cézanne's premise to ‘treat nature by the cylinder, the sphere, the cone'.
+During the 1960s, Paw Thame was drawn above all to the graphic quality he observed in the work of Win Pe and Kin Maung (Bank): solid colors, flat planes and clean lines.
+Into the 1970s, his paintings showed a consistent inclination toward the reduction of natural forms into geometric structures — an approach rooted in Cézanne's premise to 'treat nature by the cylinder, the sphere, the cone'.
 Certain works from the middle of the 1970s continue to display close stylistic affinities with the works of Win Pe, Kin Maung (Bank) and Paw Oo Thet.
 He was a master of both perpendicular and curved lines.

-Paw Thame works are varied, as he refused to limit himself in style or subject.
-Yin Ker writes, "his oeuvre over three decades since the 1970s presents great stylistic and thematic eclecticism.
-If anything, it is uniformity and repetition that turn the artist off; he sees a serious artist as one who constantly pushes the boundaries by adapting novel modes of representation – even questioning them.
-Paw Thame has no respect for an artist who paints the same subject matter repeatedly in the same palette and composition.
-He equates such behavior as the breaking of the artist's oath; it makes more sense ‘to sit under a tree and do nothing'.
-In fact, he defines "modernism" – a term that continues to invite debate and criticism – as the pursuit of new representational modes".
+Paw Thame's works are varied, as he refused to limit himself in style or subject.
+Yin Ker describes his output as marked by great stylistic and thematic eclecticism.
+He viewed repetition of subject, palette, and composition as a betrayal of the artist's vocation.
+For Paw Thame, modernism was not a fixed style but a perpetual pursuit of new representational modes.
 His creativity and the boldness of his brushstrokes, composition and colors seen in his paintings set him apart from many others in his generation.

+The New York Series and Washington DC Series, produced during visits to Win Pe in New York City (c.1995) and Washington DC (c.1998) respectively, are considered among his most significant bodies of work.

+Life in the United States (1984-2014)

+Hawaii (1984–c.1990)

+Paw Thame emigrated to Hawaii in 1984, where he worked as a full-time artist for several years and exhibited his work.
+In 1986, he curated a group show in Hawaii featuring works by Bagyi Aung Soe, Sonny Nyein, and Kin Maung Yin.
+He subsequently organized exhibitions in Seoul in 1988 and 1990.

+Later years (c.1990–2014)

+Paw Thame later moved to Atlanta, Georgia, and subsequently to Texas, where he lived until his death in 2014.
+His memoir I Am Cadmium Red (2010), based on email exchanges with a patron friend in late 2008 and early 2009, gives an account of his life and artistic outlook during these years.
+In the later period of his career he exhibited in Yangon, and in October 2012 he showed 42 paintings at Gallery 65 in Yangon in a joint exhibition with sculptor Sonny Nyein.